frzam/hail/README.md

 *  [License](#license)

 ## About
-hail is a cross-platfrom script management CLI written in go.
+**hail** is a cross-platfrom script management CLI written in go.
+We spend lot of time in terminal,

 ## Features
 * Cross-Platform